PhoenixTales/phoenix-docs/story/world.md

 Finally we will also deal with the factions and related guilds as they live in and live up the game world and their influence or impact on the same.
 Including general considerations of their A-life as well as dealing with their visuals (body, costumes, equipment).

 After the analysis of each of these topics (the landscape, the vegetation, the monsters, the locations, the guilds and character visuals), we will summarise our findings, before presenting our solution for Phoenix.
-"Alpha Research" and Phoenix Gamedesign are thereby clearly discernible.
+As in the other sections of the documentation, "Alpha Research" and Phoenix Gamedesign are thereby clearly discernible.

 <!-- In the Act II section we will deal with what the Sequel team wanted to do with the colony in their project, with the limitations they were facing and also, in parts, with what went wrong with the level design of the official sucessor - arising in a critique against the Sequel, while falling far behind it in its artdirection and loosing any gothic themes and aesthetics - before dealing with our own world design for act 2.
 We will then elaborate how we approach the design of the outside world (Khorinis surroundings); but the majority of this section will cover the design of the *City*.